Toufool/AutoSplit/README.md

 - When setting your region, you may only see a black image.
 This is caused by hardware acceleration.
 You may be able to disable this through the application itself like in [Google Chrome](https://www.technize.net/google-chrome-disable-hardware-acceleration/).
 If not, this can also be disabled through [Windows](https://www.thewindowsclub.com/hardware-acceleration-windows-7).
 NOTE: If you notice any computer performance issues after disabling hardware acceleration, re-enable it.
 - Using numpad number keys when numlock is on does not split correctly.
 Either avoid using numpad or turn numlock off to avoid this issue.
 - LiveSplit and wsplit will not split correctly if you are holding shift, ctrl, or alt when a match occurs.
+- Numlock on keys are linked to numlock-off keys.
+For example, if you set your reset hotkey to 2, you can hit arrow down and it will reset and vice versa.

 ## Resources
 - Still need help?
 [Open an issue](https://github.com/Toufool/Auto-Split/issues)